BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/ULX3S.md

 OLED screen
 -----------
+It is not mandatory, but it is cool to add a small OLED display.
+You got two options, SSD1331 (top image row below) or SSD1351 (bottom image row), both are supported by the hardware/firmware (activate `NRV_IO_SSD1351` or `NRV_IO_SSD1331` in'RTL/CONFIGS/ulx3s_config.v').

 ![](Images/SSD1331_on_ULX3S.jpg)
 _SSD1331 OLED display, mechanically fits well on the ULX3S_
 ![](Images/SSD1351_on_ULX3S.jpg)
--SSD1351 OLED display, connected to the ULX3S with wires_
+_SSD1351 OLED display (larger screen), connected to the ULX3S with wires_

-It is not mandatory, but it is cool to add a small OLED display.
-You got two options, SSD1331 (top image row) or SSD1351 (bottom image row), both are supported by the hardware/firmware (activate `NRV_IO_SSD1351` or `NRV_IO_SSD1331` in'RTL/CONFIGS/ulx3s_config.v').

 Which one should I use ?
 Here is a side-by-side comparizon to help you: